peter-oroszvari/ibkr_tws_python/README.md

 # ibkr_tws_python

-This script downloads the VIX futures (/VX) through Interactive Brokers API.
+This script downloads the VIX index and the VIX futures data through Interactive Brokers API and draws a chart.

 Requirements:
 - IBKR account + market data subscription for CFE